Roles Based Access Control (RBAC)

 Using the Roles feature, you can define new roles.
 For each role, you can define the logins needed to access servers or compute resources that belong to your team.

-In the BastionXP web portal's Roles section, you can add a new role (Eg: admins) and the corresponding server login names for the role (Eg: admin, root, ec2-admin, gcp-admin) as logins and save the role.
+In the BastionXP web portal's Roles section, you can add a new role (Eg: db-admins) and the corresponding server login names for the role (Eg: admin, root, ec2-admin, gcp-admin) as logins and save the role.
 A new role will be defined now.

 BastionXP Role Based Access Control